What is Sexual Harassment under Kentucky Law?

-According to Kentucky law, sexual harassment is defined as the unwanted conduct which is of a sexual nature, and includes both verbal advances and physical acts Sexual advances, creating a hostile work environment that is blatantly sexual in nature, and sexual advances are some of the more common types of sexual harassment amongst employers.
+According to Kentucky law, sexual harassment is defined as the unwanted conduct which is of a sexual nature, and includes both verbal advances and physical acts Sexual advances, creating a hostile work environment that is blatantly sexual in nature, and sexual advances are some of the more frequent types of sexual harassment amongst employers.

 How does Kentucky Law Prohibit Sexual Harassment?

-First, Richmond employers may be required to formulate company policies concerning sexual conduct and post them for employees to see.
+First, Richmond employers may be required to establish company policies concerning sexual conduct and post them for employees to see.
 Matters covered by such policies should include contact information used by employees to report incidents, handling procedures for claims, and corrective measures (in the event that a claim turns out to be true).

-There are also agencies which are created by federal and Kentucky law for the specific purpose of handling sexual harassment cases.
+There are also agencies which are appointed by federal and Kentucky law for the specific purpose of handling sexual harassment cases.
 Such agencies have the authority to investigate work sites to determine if the complaints they receive in Richmond are true.
 These laws also prohibit employers from firing workers or taking any retaliatory action against workers who have complained of sexual harassment.

 How can a Kentucky attorney help?